NasraHussein3/Skin-Analysis-Api/README.md

 ### get_all_skincare(): When the script is run, it calls the get_all_skincare function, which retrieves and prints data from the database.

+# Main.py

+## The main.py interacts with the client side API for skincare-related data.
+It provides a command-line interface for users to perform the following actions:

+### get_skincare_routine(): This function allows the user to retrieve a skincare routine by providing their skin type as input.
+The script sends a POST request to the specified API endpoint (/skincare/skincare) with the user's input, and if the response status code is 200 (OK), it prints the skin type and skincare routine.

+### list_skin_types(): This function lists available skin types.
+It sends a GET request to the /skin_types endpoint, and if the response status code is 200, it prints the available skin types.

+### delete_all_skincare_data(): This function is used to delete all skincare data.
+It sends a DELETE request to the /skincare_data endpoint.
+If the response status code is 200, it confirms that all skincare data has been deleted.

+### The script runs in a loop, displaying a menu of options for the user.
+The user can select an option by entering the corresponding number.
+The available options are to get a skincare routine, list available skin types, delete all skincare data, or exit the script.

+### The script relies on the requests library to make HTTP requests to the Flask API.
+It interacts with the API by sending different types of requests (POST, GET, DELETE) to specific endpoints, and it processes the API responses accordingly.

+### This shows how to interact with the skincare API and perform essential actions related to skincare data management.